jmechnich/s3asm/README.md

 Building vasm: `make CPU=m68k SYNTX=mot`

 Using vasm: `vasmm68k_mot -m68000 -no-opt -Fbin -o program.vasm program.asm` or `make vasm`
+Seems to work for assembly user programs.

 ### asmx notes
 Using asmx: `asm68k -C 68000 -b -o program.asmx program.asm` or `make asmx`
+Does not support assmbly of object files (i.e. with jumps to addresses outside of the assembly file) yet, so it cannot be used for assembling user programs.